 In 2005, homeless, drug-addicted, and involved in petty crime, Marcos came to the end of himself and face to face with Jesus Christ.
 He found Christ and freedom from his destructive habits at a residential Christian rehabilitation center in his city.
 For three years he was discipled in a local church while living in the center.
 He eventually graduated the program and was hired as the coordinator of that same center where, for approximately 10 years, he ministered to men trying to break free from addiction by the power of the gospel.
 He attends and is actively involved in a small local congregation called the Revival of Faith Church.

-INVOLVEMENT WITH OPEN ARMS: Markinho began volunteering with Open Arms’ Zadok Project (youth detention ministry) in 2011 and came on full-time staff in June of 2018.
+In 2011 Markinho began volunteering with Open Arms’ Zadok Project (youth detention ministry) and came on full-time staff in June of 2018.
 His desire is to see young people know Christ, choose the “narrow path,” that leads to life, as well as to see Jesus rescue those who, like him, chose the path of sin and death.
 Marcos, as a man of God who has struggled and suffered as these young people have, is uniquely positioned to share the transforming Gospel of Jesus with them.
 His common experience opens doors into their reality and provides a glimpse of the hope that God is offering them in Christ.